microsoft/fluentui/packages/react-tabs/Spec.md

 Screen readers will read each tab's content.

-# Open issues

-## Should this component support overflow?
+# Future - Overflow support

 The design spec details a menu button (...) that displays the list of tabs that were not able to be displayed due to limited space.

-The team has raised some concers with providing this overflow functionality by default in the control.

-Concerns:
+Dev has some concerns providing overflow as a default feature of tabs.
+The v1 of TabList and Tab will not include overflow.

-- In the past, it made the v0 toolbar difficult to maintain.
+- Overflow made the v0 toolbar difficult to maintain.
 Customers hacked around it when it did not meet app requirements.
-- In the past, taking a dependency on menu over-complicated the button component and increased the default footprint.
+- In v8,tTaking a dependency on menu over-complicated the button component and increased the default footprint.
 It also created a tighter binding with the overflow props matching the menu props and children.
-- It is one of many possible approaches such as scrolling, paging, multi-row, scroll-into-view.
+- Overflow dropdown is one of many possible approaches such as scrolling, paging, multi-row, scroll-into-view.
 This may be best left as an application-level concern.
 - The dropdown approach is called out by bootstrap as [problematic for usability and accessibility](https://react-bootstrap.github.io/components/tabs/#tabs-with-dropdown).
 - Many (if not most) component libraries do not support dropdown overflow.
-- For vNext, the goal is to keep the components as lean as possible.
-This feels like a heavy feature to enforce.

-- [ ] What do our partners expect and need in the overflow scenario?
-- [ ] Updated design spec needed that details the requirements for overflow
+- There is not a general purpose overflow solution in vNext infrastructure.
+The team needs to explore options and formulate an approach.